AlfCano/rk.shiny.plugins/README.md

 # rk.shiny.plugins

 ## RKWard Shiny Plugins Package and Generator

 ## Synopsis

-This repository contains a single R script, `make_shiny_package.R`, designed to programmatically generate a complete RKWard plugin package using the `rkwarddev` R package.
+This repository contains a single R script, `make_rk_shiny.R`, designed to programmatically generate a complete RKWard plugin package using the `rkwarddev` R package.

 The resulting R package, `rk.shiny.plugins`, bundles several interactive data visualization and analysis tools (Shiny apps and HTML widgets) into a single, easy-to-install RKWard extension.
 The entire development process is encapsulated within the R script, making it reproducible, easy to maintain, and simple to extend with new plugins.